chris3127/HowDoYouFeelTerminalApp/README.md

 - Writing the tests today, added integrating emojis into future feature updates on Trello to improve UX.
 The tests are to check the output of specific functions in the application that are not dependant on user input.
 A nested loop was identified and fixed inside the funciton add_quote by breaking the loop to return to the second menu.
 From a UX POV, I moved a print statement to inside the second_menu loop, giving input prompts to remind the user of the available inputs.

 - Scripts have been changed to executables and a shell script written that will automatically compile the python script into a binary distribution.
 Help file has been written to give steps for the available ways of interacting with the script and/or executable.
-A shell scrpipt has also been written to automate the running of the python script _test_HDYF.py.
-Instructions are under the heading testing.
+A shell scrpipt has also been written to automate the running of the python script test_HDYF.py.
+Instructions are under the heading, testing.

 # Help
 ## How to install